likicv/usysml-test-cases/README.md

 SysML v2 notation, but a special notation developed for uSysML Test Cases**.
 See the explanations below
 - Discussion -- any discussion and additional comments
-- Notes -- any notes
+- Notes -- notes, if any

 ## The notation used in the “uSysML output” section